How to solve "This variant's parent listing must have at least one variation attribute set"

 How to assign the variation theme to your products

 - Within the Listings workspace, pull up one of the variation listings.
-In this example we have already attempted to publish the listing to Amazon but it failed due to lack of variation theme
+In this example, we have already attempted to publish the listing to Amazon but it failed due to a lack of variation in theme

 - Within the variation, you can see a link underneath the title of the listing. this will be a link to your Parent Product.
 Click the link to be directed to the "Variations" tab

-- On this new page you will see an option called "Variation Attributes".
+- On this new page, you will see an option called "Variation Attributes".
 Select this option and choose the theme of your choosing (i.e. Color, Size, etc.).
-In this example we automatically augmented the Size of item and so they will pre-populate when the theme is selected
+In this example, we automatically augmented the Size of the item so they will pre-populate when the theme is selected

 - Save your choices.
 If the fields are blank you can manually edit them here within this page or your can process an import file to change these Product specific fields.

 - Click any of the Variation SKU's to be taken back to the Variation listing.
 You can click "Publish all Variants" from this window or the "Publish" button within the general Listings Workspace.